 Cost of Trade Credit Example

-Suppose for example, a business receives invoices from suppliers for the amount of 5,000 with 30 day terms offering a 1% early payment discount for settlement within 14 days (1/14 net 30 terms).
+Suppose for example, a business receives invoices from suppliers for the amount of 5,000 with 30 day terms.
+Additionally the supplier offers a 1% early payment discount for settlement within 14 days (1/14 net 30 terms).

 If the business chooses not to take the early payment discount due to a shortage of available cash, then it keeps the cash it would have paid 4,950 (5,000 – 5,000 x 1%) for an extra 16 days (30 days – 14 days), and loses the discount of 50.
 Looked at another way, the cost of having the cash of 4,950 available for an extra 16 days is the discount the business gives up of 50.

-If this cost (interest) is expressed as a rate, then the rate for not making the payment early is calculated as follows:
+If we express this cost (interest) as a rate, then the calculation of the rate for not making the payment early is as follows:

 Interest rate for 16 days = Interest / Principal Principal = 4,950 (amount paid to the supplier) Interest = 50 (discount taken) Term = 16 days (normal terms - discount terms) Interest rate for 16 days = 50 / 4,950 = 1.01%

-This is the rate for having the use of the funds for an extra 16 days, to convert this to an annual percentage rate (APR) we simply divide by 16 to convert it to a daily rate, and then multiply by 365.
+It is important to note that the rate above is for having the use of the funds for an extra 16 days.
+To convert this to an annual rate we simply divide by 16 to convert it to a daily rate, and then multiply by 365.

 Interest rate for 16 days = 1.01% Daily interest rate = 1.01% / 16 Annual interest rate = (1.01% / 16) x 365 Annual interest rate = 23.04%